zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## What are some best practices to follow?

-- When you want to send funds from Matic to Ethereum, use the withdraw functionality.
+- When you want to send funds from Polygon to Ethereum, use the withdraw functionality.
 Do not use the send functionality.
 This will lead to loss of funds.
-- Do not deposit to the Matic mainnet if you wish to participate in staking only.
+- Do not deposit to the Polygon mainnet if you wish to participate in staking only.
 - Do not change the gas limit from Metamask.

 ## What do I do if the deposit is confirmed but the balance is not getting updated?